 How to Cook on a Breeo Fire Pit

-Whether you’ve been cooking on your Breeo® fire pit for years or are stoked about igniting the first burn, here’s your guide to over the fire cooking and how to best utilize your Breeo cooking accessories.
+Whether you’ve been cooking on your fire pit for years or are preparing to start your first burn, this guide to over-the-fire cooking is guaranteed to give you some new insight into live-fire cooking on your Breeo fire pit.

-To aid you in your cooking endeavors, we compiled this curated guide to cooking over the fire, complete with the best uses and recipes for each Breeo cooking accessory.
+To aid in your cooking endeavors, we compiled this curated guide to cooking with our second-to-none cooking accessories, complete with the best uses and recipes for each one.
 Your challenge, should you choose to accept it, is to take your kitchen creativity outside and over the flames.

 Building a Cooking Fire

-The key to live-fire cooking is, of course, the fire.
-For a deep dive into building the best fire, check out The Ultimate Fire Guide.
+The key to live-fire cooking is keeping a controlled flame, keep your logs a reasonable size and feed the flames as needed.
+For a deep dive into building and maintaining your fire, check out The Ultimate Fire Guide.

-When cooking over the fire, allow time for the fire pit to heat up along with any pans and cooking accessories you’ll be using.
-We recommend starting the fire 20 minutes before you begin cooking to allow time for the fire to get hot and even burn down a little.
+When you're planning to cook over the fire, allow time for the fire pit to heat up along with any pans and cooking accessories you’ll be using.
+We recommend lighting the fire 30-60 minutes before you begin cooking to allow the fire to get hot and build up a bed of hot coals.

 Pro Tip: If your steak falls into the coals, use metal tongs and heat protectant gloves and pull it out ASAP.
 Some live-fire chefs use this method to give their steaks a finishing, wood-fired touch, so play it off like the firemaster you are!

-Control heat with adjustable height and 360° rotation.
+- Control the temperature with adjustable height and 360° rotation.

-The Outpost grill is highly versatile and is a great add-on to your fire pit or for your camping adventures.
+The Outpost grill is highly versatile and is a great option for those just getting into live-fire cooking.

 Favorite Outpost Grill Recipes